engineerbaz/BAZ-learns/Terraform/01_Intro_Terraform.md

 - TF is not a Config managemnet tool, for that you use Config Managemnet Tool like Ansible and Chef
 - Use Provisioner only if ther is no other option (as per Terraform Documentation)
+- TF deploys pre-made server images (that can be created with Packer)